2023 Most Popular Communication Sciences Bachelor's Degree Schools in the Southeast Region

 On average, communication sciences graduates from Louisiana State University take out $21,186 in student loans while working on their Bachelor's Degree.

-Florida State University did quite well in this year’s ranking of the most popular places for communication sciences students to get a bachelor’s degree.
-It came in at #9 on the list.
-Florida State is a fairly large public school located in the medium-sized city of Tallahassee.
+With a ranking of #9, Florida State University did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
+Florida State is a very large public school located in the medium-sized city of Tallahassee.

 Women make up 95% of the communication sciences majors at the school.

 With a ranking of #10, University of Georgia did quite well on this year’s most popular schools for communication sciences students working on their bachelor’s degree.
-UGA is a very large public school located in the midsize city of Athens.
+UGA is a fairly large public school located in the city of Athens.

 About 96% of the students majoring in communication sciences at the school are women while 4% are male.